-A number of historically “good” math students seem to reach a point during their High School years where their feeling of mastery seems to be slipping away.
-While teachers usually expect more from a student with each passing year, student frustration usually arises from more than just increasing teacher expectations.
-I believe it arises because a tried and true study habit, memorization, is no longer enough to assure mastery.
+A number of historically “good” math students seem to reach a point during their High School years where their feeling of mastery starts to fade away.
+While teachers usually expect more from a student with each passing year, this alone does not explain the frustration these students experience.
+I believe it arises because a familiar study habit, memorization, is no longer enough to assure mastery.

 I used to read a math or science textbook in pretty much the same way I read anything: as quickly as I could.
 In fact, for math I often skipped the reading entirely as I had been shown how to do the new types of problems in class, so all I had to do was sit down and follow the procedure I had been shown – no need for all the verbiage.

 After skimming through my math text, I often found that I still could not do the problem that faced me.
 So I went back to re-read relevant sections more closely.
-When that still didn’t help enough, I went back and worked some of the example problems myself, then tried some of the easier problems in the book (even though they were not assigned), and only then did I begin to figure out how to approach the problem I had been assigned.
+When that still didn’t help enough, I went back and worked some of the example problems myself, then tried some of the easier problems in the book (even though they were not assigned), and only then did I begin to have some ideas for how to approach the problem I had been assigned.